DDI_REGS_MAP_SETUP(9F) Kernel Functions for Drivers DDI_REGS_MAP_SETUP(9F)

 int ddi_regs_map_setup(dev_info_t *dip, uint_t rnumber, caddr_t *addrp,

-offset_t offset, offset_t len, ddi_device_acc_attr_t *accattrp,
+offset_t offset, offset_t len, const ddi_device_acc_attr_t *accattrp,

 ddi_acc_handle_t *handlep);